“Is SEO worth it?” and “Is SEO dead?” are questions I get regularly as the owner of a digital agency.

 The feature image of this blog post (shown above) is a screen shot of my Google Analytics account for one of my businesses.
-It shows the continual growth of traffic (visitors) to my website since I started back in 2010.
+It shows the continual growth of traffic (visitors) to my website over 4 years from the time I launched that company in 2010.

 When I started that company I had 1 strategy in mind – build my business using SEO (or Search Engine Optimisation).

 Back then, SEO was a tactic that you could use quite aggressively.
 I entered into a market that was filled with big budget businesses who play with millions of marketing dollars each year.
 I was a little, 1 man band with a shoestring budget.
 But I had something they didn’t: the ability to quickly adopt and master a strategy that was still misunderstood and underutilised at the time.

 I spent hours grinding out that strategy – often 14 or 16 hour days just on doing SEO.
 I’m talking scouring the web for link opportunities: Getting high page rank ‘follow’ links, leaving blog comment links, mixing up anchor text in my links, adding deep links to my website, revising my sites architecture to squeeze every ounce of ranking effectiveness I could.
 I wrote a shitload of articles and blog posts.
 I created mini niche websites and optimised those for additional, highly targeted traffic.
 I created Squidoo pages, Hubpages, WordPress.org pages.
 I syndicated, I guest posted, I optimised images, URL’s, Titles, headlines, keyword density… you name it, I did it.

 SEO was like a winnable game.
 Each week I’d check my rankings on dozens of keywords I was optimising my site for.
 Each week I’d see a result for my efforts.
 That little green indicator showing my rankings were increasing was like a shot of adrenaline in the arm.